Why Redesign a Website?

 Source

 If you’re looking to see a similar improvement in your conversion rate, check if your current platform supports integrations between your site and a CRM or marketing automation software.
 Otherwise, you might need to migrate to a CMS with built-in conversion tools.
-With CMS Hub, for example, you can simply drag and drop CTAs and forms onto the page and then track and segment visitors in your connected HubSpot portal.
+With Content Hub, for example, you can simply drag and drop CTAs and forms onto the page and then track and segment visitors in your connected HubSpot portal.

 4. You want to add functionality to your site.